Videndum (LON:VID) Shares Down 22.3% – Here’s What Happened

 Wall Street Analysts Forecast Growth

-Several brokerages have recently commented on VID.
-Shore Capital reaffirmed a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 425 ($5.38) price target on shares of Videndum in a research note on Monday, December 16th.
+Several equities research analysts have recently commented on the stock.
+Shore Capital reiterated a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 425 ($5.38) price objective on shares of Videndum in a report on Monday, December 16th.

 Videndum Stock Down 22.3 %